-With most people preferring to use a variety of soaps, shampoos, lotions, face washes, and towels, it is no wonder bathrooms get cluttered so quickly, especially if two or more people use the same bathroom area.
-However, many bathrooms in apartments and older buildings are very small, designed to maximize space outside the bathroom, so any clutter quickly becomes difficult to work around.
+With most people preferring to use a variety of soaps, shampoos, lotions, face washes, and towels, it is no wonder bathrooms get cluttered so quickly, especially if two or more people use the same one.
+However, many bathrooms in apartments and older buildings are small, with most of the floor space dedicated to outside the bathroom, so any clutter quickly becomes difficult to work around.

 Here are some small bathroom organization ideas and techniques you can implement today to make your bathroom a happy, uncluttered place to be.

-#1) Purge all unnecessary items in the bathroomMost people have old jewelry, soaps and lotions they don’t like anymore and empty containers just sitting around their bathroom.
-If the jewelry isn’t made of a precious metal and doesn’t have precious stones in it, toss it in the trash can.
+#1) Purge all unnecessary items in the bathroomMany people have old jewelry, soaps and lotions they don’t use anymore and empty containers just sitting around their bathroom.
+If the jewelry isn’t made of a precious metal or stones in it, toss it in the trash can.
 Same for old products you didn’t like: if you never plan on using them again, get rid of them.

-- If you have slivers of bar soap sitting around, you can melt down the pieces and make a complete bar of soap again.
+- If you have slivers of bar soap that you don’t want to waste, you can melt down the pieces and make a complete bar of soap again.

 - Household cleaners you no longer need can be donated to your local environmental agency for safe disposal, along with nail polish, nail polish remover, and aerosol hairspray.